 - GeoVentures — Student trips to explore Hawaii

 GSA Student and Recent Graduate Memberships are incredible values.
 If you are not already a member of GSA, join right away in order to take advantage of benefits such as free online access to Geology, GSA Bulletin, Geosphere and Lithosphere, as well as the other programs outlined here.
+Student members also receive one Division membership for free.
+Check the list of Divisions and stay connected with your specialty science.
 Join online to get extended membership through December 2015, and save US $5 by using Promotion Code: JoinGSA15.
 Membership dues are only US $25 with this offer.
 Offer is valid through 31 December.

 If you’re already a GSA member, renew your membership for 2015 before 15 December and save US $5.
 When you renew, you’ll also have an opportunity to review and make changes to your contact information, if necessary.

 Recent Graduates may join GSA and enjoy many of the same great benefits and lower dues as student members.
 Recent Graduates are those not currently enrolled as a student, received a degree in geology or related science within the last two years, and are not planning to re-enter an academic program.

 Student and Recent Graduate members get FREE online access to GSA’s premier journals included with their membership—GSA Bulletin, Geology, Geosphere, and Lithosphere (a US $195 value).

 GSA Student members have several ways to obtain funding to support their research.
 Graduate students can apply for up to US $2,500 to support masters and doctoral thesis research through the GSA Graduate Student Research Grants Program.
 Applications will be accepted beginning in early December.
 The deadline to submit research grant applications is 2 February 2015.